Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 > mocked data is used and asserts can be tested on known values.
 Our app could also use
 > a mocked database, configured in our tests suits.

-Note that the question API use query parameters `offset`, `size` and `sort`, that's why we have written the url with query parameters <http://localhost:8080/api/questions?offset=0&size=20&sort=oldest>.
-We can set the query parameters in the url, or use a [query parameter section].
+Note that the question API use query parameters `offset`, `size` and `sort`, that's why we have written the URL with query parameters <http://localhost:8080/api/questions?offset=0&size=20&sort=oldest>.
+We can set the query parameters in the URL, or use a [query parameter section].

 {:start="4"}
 4. Use a query parameter section in `basic.hurl`: